Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Bounds on multiple pairwise divergences: Assouad's method

 \end{proposition} For any fixed $\diffp > 0$, the first term in the bound~\eqref{EqnHistoAchieve} dominates, and the $\order ((\diffp^2 \numobs)^{-\half})$ rate matches the minimax lower bound~\eqref{eqn:private-density-estimation-rate} in the case $\beta = 1$.
-Consequently, the privatized histogram estimator is minimax-optimal for Lipschitz densities.
-This result provides the private analog of the classical (non-private) result that histogram estimators are minimax-optimal for Lipshitz densities.
+Consequently, the privatized histogram estimator is minimax-optimal for Lipschitz densities, providing a private analog of the classical result that histogram estimators are minimax-optimal for Lipshitz densities.
 See Section~\ref{sec:proof-histogram} for a proof of Proposition~\ref{proposition:histogram-estimator}.
-We remark in passing that a randomized response scheme parallel to that of Section~\ref{sec:private-multinomial-estimation} achieves the same rate of convergence, showing that this classical mechanism is again an optimal scheme.
+We remark that a randomized response scheme parallel to that of Section~\ref{sec:private-multinomial-estimation} achieves the same rate of convergence, showing that this classical mechanism is again an optimal scheme.